valerieniloinsigh31/FitForWork_v1/README.md

 -6.
 Techniques dropdown would not filter properly, did not filter the correct techniques.
 -7.
 Updated models and migrations only applied to local environment, did not transfer to the deployed app.
 -8.
 Images and plans appeared on local environment but not deployed code.
+-9.
+Tabs would not open on deployed app

 <b>How bugs were resolved</b>